Martins-Ops/MLOps-Project/README.md

 The project makes use of [Docker](https://www.docker.com) in containerizing the application and service orchestration using [Kubernetes](https://kubernetes.io) in deploying the containerized application.

 The Status Badge showing **PASSED** above is pulled from CicleCI integration.
 [CicleCI](https://circleci.com) defines an automated testing environment which indicates that the code has passed all lint tests.
-The circleci uses a yaml file which canbe found ibe .circleci directory of the repository
+The circleci uses a yaml file which can be found in the .circleci directory of the repository

 ## Running the Python Script